bdurand/created_id/README.md

   AND tasks.created_at < ?
 ```

 The query optimizer will have it's choice of several indexes to use to figure out the best query plan.
-The most important choice will be the first step of the query to reduce the number of rows that the query needs to look at.
+The most important choice will be the first step of the plan to reduce the number of rows that the query needs to look at.
 Depending on the shape of your data, the query optimizer may decide to simply filter by `status` or `user_id` and then perform a table scan on all the rows to filter by `created_at`, not using the index on that column at all.

-This gem solves for this case by keeping track of the minimum id for each day in a separate table.
+This gem solves for this case by keeping track of the range ids created in each hour in a separate table.
 When you query on the `created_at` column, it will then look up the possible id range and add that to the query, so the SQL becomes:

 ```sql
 SELECT COUNT(*)